myelintek/documentation/content/admin.rst

 Sellect roles from drop down list.

-Gpu quota is how many gpus can this user occupy, "-1" means no restriction.
+Gpu limit is how many gpus can this user occupy, "-1" means no restriction.

 .. image:: ../_static/create_user2.png